kaku2015/PrivacySafeDocs/FAQ.md

 - **Q: After re-entering the PrivacySafe, the encrypted files, hidden applications, etc. could not be found.**
 - A: Please confirm the following points:
 </br>1.
-Confirm whether the fake password space was used.
+If you reinstall the app after uninstalling, make sure the unlock password is the same as before.
 </br>2.
-Confirm that the login account is unique.
+If you sign up for an account, confirm that the login account is unique.
 </br>3.
+Confirm whether the fake password space was used.
+</br>4.
 Confirm that the encrypted file has not been deleted.
-Please do not clean the encrypted file related to the PrivacySafe when using the cleaning application.
+Please do not clean the encrypted file related to the PrivacySafe when using a cleaning application.

 - **Q: Is the file encrypted after uninstalling the application still exists.**
 - A: As long as the encryption related files have not been actively deleted, will be automatically restored after reinstallation.